isomerpages/imda-tradetrust/_solution/Exporter or Importer.md

 <li>
 <p><strong>Cargo Claim</strong>
 </p>
-<p>Optimise process and collaborative workflows between partners with end-to-end
+<p>Optimise processes and collaborative workflows between partners with end-to-end
 transaction traceability, documentation and validation checks automation.</p>
 <p></p>
 <p>Enable the electronic surrendering of the bill of lading by buyer, ensuring